Publisher growth tactics for election season | WEBINAR

 Read More

-Digital publishers are in a fight for survival, striving to capture audience share from established rivals while fending off challenges from new entrants.
+Digital publishers are in a fight for survival, striving to capture audience share from established rivals while fending off challenges from new entrants to fuel their business growth .
 It’s more important than ever before that publishers cultivate their audience relationships if they hope to drive revenue and maximize engagement.

-Audience churn is a real problem for publishers, with some research finding that the media and publishing industry’s average customer retention rate is just 25%.
-Little wonder then that more and more publishers are turning to customer relationship management (CRM) systems to help build and keep their audience.
+Audience churn is a real problem for publishers, with some research finding that the media and entertainment industry’s average customer retention rate is just 25%.
+Little wonder then that more and more publishers are turning to customer relationship management (CRM) systems to help build and retain their audience.

-CRM platforms have emerged as powerful tools that enable publishers to streamline their operations, enhance communication and improve customer satisfaction.
-There are a number of different platforms available on the market, but not all of them are created equal.
+CRM platforms have emerged as powerful tools that enable publishers to streamline their operations, enhance communication and improve customer relationships.

 What Is CRM?